josemandujano92/snake-game/README.md

 ### Setup
 -**Just Run the program:** \
-From Eclipse, right-click on SnakeGame.java and select Run As > Java Application. \
+From Eclipse, right-click on SnakeGame.java and select "Run As" > "1 Java Application". \
 The game will then start automatically.

 ### How to Play